toloro/modr8/README.txt

 preview content in moderation, as well as approve or delete each moderated post, and (optionally) to send an e-mail to the author informing him/her of the choice.
-*Important note:* as of version 5.x-2.3 unpublished nodes in the WILL be shown in the moderation queue listing for users with the "adminiser nodes" permission.
+*Important note:* as of version 5.x-2.3 unpublished nodes in the WILL be shown in the moderation queue listing for users with the "administer nodes" permission.
 For these users, approving a post in the queue will also publish it.
 However, posts to be moderated should generally be set to be published so that users without the "administer nodes" permission can also effectively work as moderators.

-Visit the settings page to customize the e-mail messages and set other defaults (path: admin/settings/modr8).
+Visit the settings page to customize the e-mail messages and set other defaults (path: admin/config/system/modr8).

 As of version 5.x-2.0, modr8 also includes a moderation log to record the actions of moderators on items in the moderation queue.
 This may be especially